Table of Contents[Hide][Click to Show]

 In addition, plain green juice eliminates the fiber that can sometimes cause issues for those with weakened digestion or reflux.

-While some green juices need to be used with caution particularly if there is a thyroid problem, history of kidney stones, or candida issues, others like cucumber, celery, zucchini, and wheatgrass are safe to consumer regularly without risk.
+While some green juices need to be used with caution particularly if there is a thyroid problem, history of kidney stones, or candida or yeast issues, others like cucumber, celery, zucchini, and wheatgrass are safe to consumer regularly without risk.

 When it comes to green juice, my personal favorite is wheatgrass.
 Nutritional pioneer Ann Wigmore is credited with discovering the health benefits of fresh (never pasteurized!) wheatgrass juice preferably grown under natural conditions.
 She incorporated its use for detoxification for many years with great results.

 I got started drinking wheatgrass over 17 years ago.
-I consumed a 2 ounce power shot of fresh, organic wheatgrass juice almost every single day for several months in order to detoxify in preparation for pregnancy.
+I consumed a 2 ounce power shot of fresh, organic wheatgrass juice almost every single day for several months in order to detoxify for pregnancy.
 While pregnant and breastfeeding, I continued to consume wheatgrass several times a week for additional minerals.

 The chlorophyll in wheatgrass is what makes it so cleansing.
 Cholorophyll is an extremely potent blood, liver and gastrointestinal cleanser.
+Incidentally, matcha tea is very high in chlorophyll also.

 Author Steve Meyerowitz, author of Wheatgrass: Nature’s Finest Medicine, says this about the unique and very high potency chlorophyll in wheatgrass: